 Bristow is Making the Rounds

 Since this bid is hostile and in some circles seen as a way for Barrick to disrupt Newmont’s bid for rival Goldcorp, Barrick CEO Mark Bristow has been making the rounds.
-He is trying to convince shareholder that this acquisition would generate value to shareholders.
+He is trying to convince shareholders that this acquisition would generate value to them.
 Bristow was on CNBC on Thursday morning pitching the idea and describing in detail how it would bring value to both Newmont and Barich shareholders.
 He said that he had already been in contact with parties that are interested in the company’s Australian assets.
 Newmont and Goldcorp have announced several divestments and the recent merger of Barrick and Randgold has provided an opportunity for Australian gold companies.

 Other Assets that Are Available